SpellholdStudios/1pp/README.md

 	<tr>
 		<td><div align="center">1pp_hammers_icons</div></td>
 		<td>RUNEHAMMER INVENTORY ICONS<br><br>
-		This component overwrites the vanilla Runnehammer icon and sets it to Borok's Fist +2, then assigns Borok's Fist's icon to Runehammer.
+		This component overwrites the vanilla Runehammer icon and sets it to Borok's Fist +2, then assigns Borok's Fist's icon to Runehammer.
 Do you want to apply those changes?<br><br>
 		1 = Yes [default]<br>
-		2 = No, assign the new icon to Borok's Fist, but keep Runnehammer icon for their respective hammers.</td>
+		2 = No, assign the new icon to Borok's Fist, but keep Runehammer icon for their respective hammers.</td>
 	</tr>
 	<tr>
 		<td><div align="center">1pp_potions_icons</div></td>